y00ga-sec/Trustify/README.md

 ## Abuse-ADCS
 This one uses PSexec to :
 - Connect as SYSTEM to a designated Domain Controller in the domain you compromised
-- Import the [PKI-Escalate](https://github.com/heartburn-dev/PKI-Escalate) to get the required permissions over the specific container that host `pKIEnrollmentService` objects and create an ESC1 vulnerable ADCS template
+- Import the [PKI-Escalate](https://github.com/heartburn-dev/PKI-Escalate) tool to get the required permissions over the specific container that host `pKIEnrollmentService` objects and create an ESC1 vulnerable ADCS template

 Due to Configuration Naming Context (NC), this vulnerable template will replicate its way up and be requestable for any user in any domain in the target domain, providing the CA serves this other domain in the Forest : <br />